armory/knowledge-base/_posts/aws/2019-06-03-AWS-api-gateway-integration.md

 ## Background

-There are a handful of options to manage the accessing to Spinnaker by third party systems, without Spinnaker being exposed externally, this document will show you how to expose Spinnaker's resources thorugh [AWS API Gateway](https://aws.amazon.com/api-gateway/) which will help us to monitor and restrict access to our expose resources.
+There are a handful of options to manage the accessing to Spinnaker by third-party systems, without Spinnaker being exposed externally, this document will show you how to expose Spinnaker's resources thorugh [AWS API Gateway](https://aws.amazon.com/api-gateway/) which will help us to monitor and restrict access to our expose resources.

-In this case we will expose a webhook URL to trigger a pipeline which could be called from a third party system outside of our infrestructure, this document also assumes that you have configured Spinnaker in EKS.
+In this case we will expose a webhook URL to trigger a pipeline which could be called from a third-party system outside of our infrastructure, this document also assumes that you have configured Spinnaker in EKS.

 ## Adding a webhook trigger in Spinnaker